nabto/nabto-embedded-sdk/platform_integration_guide/README.md

 ## Step 4

-The task for step 4 is to implement timestamps for the device.
+The task for step 4 is to implement timestamps.

 ## Step 5

-The task for step 5 is to implement an event queue for the device.
+The task for step 5 is to implement an event queue.

+## Step 6

+The task here is to implement dns functionality.

+## Step 7

+The task is to implement UDP and TCP networking.

+## Step 8

+The task is to implement functionality such that the local ip of the system can be retrieved.

+## Step 9

+The task is to implement mdns functionality.